Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

 specific alias.
 For example, at most 1 tier can have the alias HDD.
 If you want Alluxio to use multiple hard drives for the HDD tier, you can configure that by using multiple paths for `alluxio.worker.tieredstore.level{x}.dirs.path`.

-Additionally, the specific evictor and allocator strategies can be configured.
-Those configuration parameters are:

-{% include Tiered-Storage-on-Alluxio/evictor-allocator.md %}

-Space reserver can be configured to be enabled or disabled through:

-    alluxio.worker.tieredstore.reserver.enabled=false

 ## Configuration Parameters For Tiered Storage